ga4gh/va-spec/docs/source/modeling-foundations.rst

 Some users of the VA-Spec want to represent curated lines of evidence that describe how a particular set of information (e.g. specific data from a published study, or subset of data items from a dataset) is interpreted as evidence supoprting or disputing a possible fact that they ultimately want to be able to assert about a variant.

 For example, that some set of allele frequency data items from gnomAD represents a *moderate* argument *supporting* the pathogenicity of a particular variant for a particular disease.
-Many organizations 'pre-curate' such arguments so that they can be tracked and efficiently and transparently combined to assert a final conclusion once sufficient evidence exists - e.g. that a variant is definitively pathogenic for some condition.
+Many organizations 'pre-curate' such arguments so that they can be tracked and efficiently combined to support assertions once sufficient evidence exists - e.g. that a variant is definitively pathogenic for the disease.

 The :ref:`GKS Core-IM<core-information-model>` defines the :ref:`Evidence Line <EvidenceLine>` class to support this use case.
 Like the Statement class, it roots a larger data structure supporting clear and precise tracking of provenance information, and provides explicit semantics about nature of the argument being reported.
 These features of the Core-IM Evidence Line model are described below.